 Let's look at another example.
 The coworker you disagree with most, Kayla, who constantly argues against your ideas, comes into work Monday morning with a pep in her step.
 At your team meeting, she completely supports your proposed project idea and offers to help execute it.
 Has Kayla turned a corner and has decided to end the feud between you two?
 Possibly.
 But odds are there is something in her life that has temporarily altered her personality.
-What you may not know, is that over the weekend her all-time favorite team won the Super Bowl.
+What you may not know, is that over the weekend her all time favorite team won the Super Bowl.
 Her excitement from the day before spilled over into Monday, presenting a much version of Kayla that seems to like you a great deal more.

+These are just two small examples of how situations in people's lives can alter the way they act.
 People can also change their personality based on who they're around.
 If the person you're with makes you uncomfortable, you're not likely to be very talkative and offer up good conversation.
-However, if you're on the phone with a friend you haven't talked to for a while, you're likely to have an animated conversation.
+However, if you're on the phone with a friend you haven't talked to for awhile, you're likely to have an animated conversation.